MaineGeneral Harm Reduction Program

 In June 2017, MaineGeneral presented its Harm Reduction Program during the National Organization of State Offices of Rural Health (NOSORH) Reducing Rural Opioid Overdoses: Lessons Learned from the Rural Opioid Overdose Reversal Grant Program webinar.

 Stigma associated with substance use also remains a major barrier for first responders, law enforcement, healthcare staff, people who use drugs, and the larger community.
-Other barriers are long wait times for enrollment or inductions to MAT programs and lack of access to treatment.

 Other resources, courtesy of MaineGeneral: